Updates

-The proposed options aim to:
+The proposed options aimed to:

 - provide a rapid traceability system for pigs and sheep during an outbreak of foot and mouth disease